8 Top-Rated Campgrounds in Tofino, BC

 4. Bella Pacifica Campground

-Bella Pacifica is a lovely campground, close to town, but in a true forest setting.
+Bella Pacifica is a lovely campground with 190 sites, close to town, but in a true forest setting.
 The tent sites here are incredible, all of which are very private and surrounded by huge trees.
 Many of the tent sites have ocean views.
 The RV area is not the same.
 This section is a long open area with no privacy between sites.

-Nonetheless, this campground is in an extremely convenient location.
+Nonetheless, Bella Pacifica Campground is in an extremely convenient location.
 Four boardwalks allow campers access to the stunning wide-open spaces of McKenzie Beach.
 The campground has three restroom facilities with flush toilets and showers.
 Basic supplies are available from the campground office.

 5. Crystal Cove Beach Resort: Cabin and RV Resort